cjroberts2013/cjroberts2013/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a MERN stack fitness tracker that is similar to Strava
+- 🔭 I’m a full stack developer with a focus on iOS development.
-- 🌱 I’m currently learning Python
 - 📫 How to reach me: @cjrobertstech of Twitter